osg-htc/all-hands/docs/2020/technology.md

 Do remember to turn off device notifications and sounds that might occur during your talk, and when it is your turn, try to share just the window that shows your presentation.

-If you have not presented via Zoom before, it might be best to test your setup in advance.
-Please see your confirmation email for times on Friday, August 28, plus a separate Zoom link, for testing your Zoom setup.
+Once you are presenting,
+it is difficult for the moderator to keep you informed of timing without interrupting your presentation.
+So, please plan to time your own talk, perhaps on a separate device, and stick to your time.
+Be sure to leave a few (3&ndash;5) minutes at the end of your time for questions and transition.